 The Credit Union is one of several employers participating in the 1.75% Defined Benefit Division of the BC Credit Union Employees' Pension Plan.
 The BC Credit Union Employees' Pension Plan is a contributory, multi-employer, multi-divisional registered pension plan governed by a Board of Trustees which is responsible for overseeing the management of the Plan, including the investment of the assets and administration of the benefits.
-Based on the fourth quarter's information for 2022, this Plan Division covers about 3,400 active members, 2,200 inactive members, and approximately 1,500 retired plan members, with reported assets estimated at \$1.05 billion (as of November 2022).
+Based on the fourth quarter's information for 2023, this Plan Division covers about 3,400 active members, 2,100 inactive members, and approximately 1,600 retired plan members, with reported assets estimated at \$1.068 billion (as of November 2023).

 At least once every three years, an actuarial valuation is performed to assess the financial position of the Plan and the adequacy of the funding levels.
 The most recent actuarial valuation of the 1.75% Division of the Plan was conducted as at December 31, 2021.
 This latest actuarial valuation indicated a going concern surplus of \$112.5 million and a solvency deficiency of \$10.4 million.
-The next formally scheduled actuarial valuation date will be performed no later than December 31, 2024.
-The Credit Union paid \$3,279 in employer contributions to the plan in fiscal year 2022 (2021 - \$3,276).
+The next formally scheduled actuarial valuation date will be performed as at December 31, 2024.
+Employer contributions to the Plan are established by the Trustees upon advice from the Plan's actuary.
+The Credit Union paid \$2,655 in employer contributions to the plan in fiscal year 2023 (2022 - \$3,279).